-Antlers are normally only found on male deer, but Caribou (Reindeer) of North America can grow antlers on the female as well as the male.
+Antlers are normally only found on male deer, but Caribou (Reindeer) of North America can grow antlers on the female and the male.
 In other species of deer, the female can grow antlers if they have higher-than-normal testosterone levels.

-I wanted to research the reason that males have antlers and also to find out why female Caribou are the only species to grow antlers regularly.
+I wanted to research why males have antlers and find out why female Caribou are the only species to grow antlers regularly.

 Why Do Deer Grow Antlers?